 And that is pretty much it.
-Tomcat will start.
-It will locate midPoint WAR and initialize it.
+MidPoint will start.
+It will initialize the embedded web container, database and all the other midPoint components.
 That can take a minute or two.
-After the application is initialized you can access it by connecting to Tomcat HTTP port, which is usually port 8080.
+After the application is initialized you can access it by connecting to midPoint HTTP port, which defaults to 8080.
 You can start working with midPoint now.